 - Weight Maintenance

-- Q What determines how many calories I burn?
+- Q How many calories do I burn running or jogging?

-- Q How many calories do I burn playing tennis?
+- Q How many calories do I burn standing instead of sitting?